rsoorajs/url-shortener-package/README.md

 # Url Shortener For Reactjs

-A simple npm package to shorten your long urls to short url
+A simple npm package to shorten your long urls to short url for reactjs

 #Installation